 Besides my Good Financial Cents podcast, we also launched our Dollars and Roses podcast, and I launched a life insurance podcast.
 Producing podcasts takes a lot of time, but by hiring a virtual assistant who does a bulk of the editing, I am able to produce the number of episodes that I do.
 Once again, I recognized what my unique ability is, producing great content, and outsourced the rest.

 4. Established a unique process for my firm.

-It took me awhile to grasp this concept, but because of Strategic Coach, I launched what I am calling the Financial Success Blueprint, which is how I work with my clients from now on.
-For anyone interested in working with me, they must go through this entire process, and it has helped immensely in identifying my target clientele, and also makes me referable to others.
+It took me a while to grasp this concept, but because of Strategic Coach, I launched what I am calling the Financial Success Blueprint, which is how I work with my clients from now on.
+For anyone interested in working with me, they must go through this entire process, and it has helped immensely in identifying my target clientele, and also makes me preferable to others.